r-keegan/di-workshop-07-tdd-intro/README.md

 Read The coolculator class and tests.

-**What methods does the Cooclulator currently implement?**
+**What methods does the Cooclulator currently implement?** add function

-**Describe how the existing test works**
+**Describe how the existing test works** tests to values which tester believes to be true, asset equals to be true.

 **Change a value in the `add()` test so it fails.**
 Once you've seen it fail, revert your change so it's green again.